brightzheng100/semver-config-concourse-resource/README.md

 The tracking `git` repository is cloned to temporary folder and check whether there is a desired newer version based on configured `config_file`, `initial_version`, `version_path`, `version_pattern`.

+The extracted config elements will become resource' metadata.

 ### `in`: Get the config items of the desired version

 The tracking `git` repository is cloned to temporary folder and extract the desired config elements based on `config_file`, `config_path`.

-A file will be generated as the output which can be customized further by `in` parameters, as below.
+The extracted config elements will become resource' metadata and a file will be generated as the output which can be customized further by `in` parameters, as below.

 #### Parameters